microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 ### Environment variable connections(EVC)

-If flex flow's YAML has `environment_variables` and it's value is a connection reference like this:
+If flow YAML has `environment_variables` and it's value is a connection reference like this:

 ```yaml
 environment_variables: